What is Optical Sensor ?

 Spectroscopic Sensors

 Spectroscopic sensors look at how light interacts with matter at different wavelengths.
 Each substance has a unique spectral signature.
-This signature helps us identify and measure the substance.
+This signature helps us find and measure the substance.

 Spectroscopic sensors include UV-Vis spectrometers, IR spectrometers, and Raman spectrometers.
-Researchers use these tools to analyze chemicals, monitor the environment, and check food quality.
+Researchers use these tools to study chemicals.
+They also look at the environment and test how good the food is.

 An IR spectrometer can find specific chemical bonds in a sample.
 It measures how much infrared light is absorbed at certain wavelengths.
-This helps identify pollutants in the environment and analyze food products.
+This helps find pollutants in the environment and check food products.

 Applications of optical sensors

-The many uses of optical sensors have led to their wide use in many fields.
+Optical sensors are used in many ways.
+This has led to their wide use in different fields.

 Industrial Automation

 In manufacturing plants, photoelectric sensor play a vital role in quality control, process monitoring, and automation.
 They help find where parts are on a production line.
-They also measure the size of components and check for correct assembly.
+They check the size of parts and see if they are put together correctly.

-For example, photoelectric probes can detect products on a conveyor belt.
+For example, photoelectric probes can find items on a conveyor belt.
 They can start actions like sorting, packaging, or checking quality.

 Fiber optic sensors can check the temperature and strain of machine parts.
 They provide early warnings of possible problems.
 This helps avoid costly downtime.